Planting calendar

 FAQs

-Can I plant cool-season vegetables in May in San Antonio?
+Can I plant tomatoes directly in the ground in May in San Antonio?

-What pests should I watch for in May?
+What common pests should I watch for in May?

 Next steps